serhiiMalykhin/search/README.md

 #Run
 1. There is '/target' folder where you will find jar file.
 Open the folder
-2. run the command in terminal: `java -jar search-0.0.1-SNAPSHOT.jar`
+2. run the command in terminal: `java -Dspring.profiles.active=local -jar search-0.0.1-SNAPSHOT.jar`
 3. query data http://localhost:8080/images/search
 or with parameters: /search?id=id&author=Respond.